opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/features.md

 });
 ```

-Leaflet also has an [external plugin](https://gitlab.com/IvanSanchez/leaflet.featuregroup.ogcapi) which allows OGC API - Features to be used directly:
+Leaflet also has an [external plugin](https://gitlab.com/IvanSanchez/leaflet.featuregroup.ogcapi) which allows OGC API - Features to be used natively:

 ```javascript
 // Import following in <head> tag